 The Tribe must account to FHWA as follows:

-- On an annual basis via an online electronic reporting system, the Tribe must report on all of its inventory transferred under this Program.
+- On an annual basis via an electronic reporting system, the Tribe must report on all of its inventory transferred under this Program with an original acquisition value in excess of $5,000.
 Access to the reporting system will be provided by the FHWA Tribal Transportation Coordinator on or about October 1 of each year.
 After FHWA provides access to this system, the Tribe will have 90 days to complete reporting.

 - Allow FHWA staff to inspect the transferred property and property management system at the Tribe’s facility upon request.
 This inspection will usually be conducted by the FHWA Tribal Transportation Coordinator during site visits.

 “Title to any donated excess or surplus Federal personal property shall vest in the Indian tribe or tribal organization upon taking possession.”
 25 CFR 900.105(a).